driver276/PythonPortfolio/README.md

 These are just files I pushed from VSCode into this repo that will be from Phase 0 to Phase 2.

-Each day's projects will have Phase #, date. as the titles
+Each day's projects will have Phase #, Topic, date. as the titles